-- It is open-source, meaning it’s easy to dig into the code and understand how it collects metrics.
+- It is open-source, meaning digging into the code and understanding how it collects metrics is easy.

 - Even though it is a cloud-based platform, it still needs some setup and configuration, which can be time-consuming and complex.

-- Datadog may be more expensive than other open-source monitoring tools for large-scale deployments.
+- Datadog may be more expensive than other open-source monitoring tools for DevOps.

 Read More: Importance of DevOps Team Structure

-InfluxDB is a great tool for monitoring cloud-native applications and microservices, which makes it well-suited for modern, distributed systems.
+InfluxDB is an excellent tool for monitoring cloud-native applications and microservices, which makes it well-suited for modern, distributed systems.
 It has a powerful query language (InfluxQL) that allows for precise and flexible querying of metrics.